lsgs/redcap-report-scheduler/README.md

 **WARNING: THIS MODULE MAKES IT POSSIBLE TO SEND PARTICIPANT IDENTIFYING DATA (PHI) TO PEOPLE THAT SHOULD NOT HAVE ACCESS TO IT.**
 **BE CAREFUL!**

-**It is strongly recommended that this module is configured to require a module-specific permission.
-With the default "design" permission option a user with "design" but not "user rights" permissions could circumvent any export restriction on their role by setting up a scheduled report with the "Full data set" option.**
+**It is strongly recommended that this module is configured to require a module-specific permission.**
+With the default "Design" permission option a user with "Design" but not "User Rights" permissions could circumvent any export restriction on their role by setting up a scheduled report with the "Full data set" option.

 ## Configuration